-Clause 150 - Harmful communications offence
+Clause 160 - False communications offence

-- 158. Clause 150 seeks to create a new "harm-based" offence.
-It can be read as follows: - (1) A person commits an offence if- - (a) the person sends a message (see section 153), - (b) at the time of sending the message- - (i) there was a real and substantial risk that it would cause harm to a likely audience, and - (ii) the person intended to cause harm to a likely audience, and - (c) the person has no reasonable excuse for sending the message. - 159.
-A "likely audience" is defined in as follows in 150 (2): - if, at the time the message is sent, it is reasonably foreseeable that the individual- - (a) would encounter the message, or - (b) in the online context, would encounter a subsequent message forwarding or sharing the content of the message. - 160.
+- 167. Clause 160 seeks to update existing communications offences regarding the issuing of false communications.
+The offence is set out as follows: - (1) A person commits an offence if- - (a) the person sends a message (see section 154), - (b) the message conveys information that the person knows to be false, - (c) at the time of sending it, the person intended the message, or the information in it, to cause non-trivial psychological or physical harm to a likely audience, and - (d) the person has no reasonable excuse for sending the message. - 168.
+A "likely audience" is defined as follows: - if, at the time the message is sent, it is reasonably foreseeable that the individual- - (a) would encounter the message, or - (b) in the online context, would encounter a subsequent message forwarding or sharing the content of the message. - 169.
 Where the likely audience constitutes a number of individuals, it is not necessary for the person to have intended to cause harm to any one of them in particular.
-Harm is defined as "psychological harm amounting to at least serious distress."
-The maximum penalty is a custodial sentence of up to 2 years or a fine (or both). - 161.
-The scope of the audience in question here is overly broad.
-On a public platform the "likely audience" is indiscriminate and can include anyone.
-Accounting for bystanders and individuals who "come across" the communication as part of a "likely audience" would effectively criminalise the general expression of views that anyone responds to with emotional distress. - 162.
-We also believe "serious distress" is subjective, highly relevant to an individual's pre-existing emotional and psychological condition and difficult to qualify.
-Ultimately, this would create a very low threshold for prosecution and result in the criminalisation of speech which is little more than distasteful.
-Balancing the importance of preventing distress and the importance of protecting free expression, Big Brother Watch believes the proposed offence as currently drafted would disproportionately inhibit free expression.
+The maximum sentence could be up to 51 weeks or a fine (or both).